An academic advisor works with a student.

 Undergraduate Valiant Advising Team

-The Valiant Advising Team coordinates the College’s advising system and its staff serves as the Primary Academic Advisors for all undeclared First Year and Sophomore students at the College.
+The Valiant Advising Team coordinates the University’s advising system and its staff serves as the Primary Academic Advisors for all undeclared First Year and Sophomore students at the University.
 The Team supports students by providing information about academic policies and degree requirements, assists students in the course selection process, and offers students support and appropriate referrals to other campus resources.

 Our Academic Advisors will be available to have conversations with you about your academic and personal goals, and strategies for success.
 They will also assist you in making sure that small problems new students sometimes encounter don’t snowball into bigger ones.
 They will also be there to help you as you transition to your major and to a Faculty Advisor in your field of study.